56th Signal Battalion inaugurates new Company Operations Facility

-Col. Calvin Hudson, II, commander, Fort Worth District, U.S. Army Corps of Engineers, talks to Soldiers of Headquarters and Headquarters Detachment, 56th Signal Battalion prior to a ribbon cutting ceremony inauguration the units Company Operations Facility February 3 on Joint Base San Antonio-Fort Sam Houston, Texas.
+A ribbon-cutting ceremony was conducted February 3, by Headquarters and Headquarters Detachment, 56th Signal Battalion to inaugurate the opening of its new Company Operations Facility on Joint Base San Antonio-Fort Sam Houston, Texas.

+The COF is the newest operations facility on Joint Base San Antonio and consolidated the Detachment from three separate facilities; a headquarters building with platoon areas, warehouse training facility and a motor pool into one building complex.

+Lt.
+Col. Allen D. Walker, 56th Signal Battalion commander said the new facility increases operational readiness of HHD, 56th Signal Battalion’s, improves its ability to facilitate communications training in one consolidated location and support U.S. Army South exercises and deployments to the U.S. Army South area of responsibility.

 |Date Taken: